Arrays and Matrices¶

 % (maxval, i, maxcol)

-We have a candidate saddle point in matrix[i][maxcol]}
+We have a candidate saddle point in matrix[i][maxcol]}.

-The code for the function saddle
+The code for the function saddle continues then:

 # continuation of the body of the for i in range(0, len(matrix))